 - You can elect to pay for 1 or 2 Recharge Break Weeks during Annual Enrollment each fall.

-- When you have enough time banked (after 3 years), you can take time away from work to help you balance your life when it works best for you.
+- When you have enough time banked and have held your bank for at least 3 years, you can take time away from work to help you balance your life when it best works for you.

 Company-provided Recharge Days